-Upper School students have a wide range of after-school programs and club choices, from Model UN and digital photography to yearbook and Zumba.
+Upper School students have a wide range of after-school programs and club choices, from Model UN and digital photography to yearbook and feminist club.
 All are designed to spark minds, bodies, and imaginations.

 - Advanced Master Theater